KillingSpark/HowLogindWorks/Readme.md

 ### Users
 Users and their identification and authentification are luckily out of the scope of session management.
 We expect this to be handled by something else.
-Logind requires PAM to be used anyways so probably some PAM module will be used to authenticate a user when he logs in.
+Logind expects PAM to be used, and most linux distros include PAM, so probably some PAM module will be used to authenticate a user when he logs in.
+This is (as far as I know) not required though and I am not sure if Logind actually cares what kind of login/authentication mechanism is used, as long as it behaves similarly to the systemd_pam module.

 ### Seats